Licensing (Scotland) Act 2005

 - Protecting children from harm.

 Section 6 of the Act requires a Licensing Board to prepare and publish a Statement of Licensing Policy every three years.
 Licensing policies must be published before the Board carries out any function in respect of individual applications made under the terms of the Act.
-During each three year period, the policy must be kept under review and the Licensing Board may make to it such revisions as it considers appropriate.
+The policy must be kept under review and the Licensing Board may make to it such revisions as it considers appropriate.